Kong/docs.konghq.com/src/gateway/understanding-kong/loadbalancing.md

 the name will be resolved and all entries found will individually be added to the ring balancer, e.g., adding `api.host.com:123` with `weight=100`.
 The name 'api.host.com' resolves to an A record with 2 IP addresses.
-Then both ip addresses will be added as target, each getting `weight=100` and port 123.
+Then both IP addresses will be added as target, each getting `weight=100` and port 123.
 __NOTE__: the weight is used for the individual entries, not for the whole!

 Would it resolve to an SRV record, then also the `port` and `weight` fields from the DNS record would be picked up, and would overrule the given port `123` and `weight=100`.

-The balancer will honor the DNS record's `ttl` setting and requery and update the balancer when it expires.
+The balancer will honor the DNS record's `ttl` setting, and queries and updates the balancer when it expires.

 __Exception__: When a DNS record has `ttl=0`, the hostname will be added